Youth To Washington Tour and Youth Day in Springfield

 Clinton County Electric Cooperative, Inc. Scholarship Program

-For many years, Clinton County Electric Cooperative, Inc. has granted scholarships to students of cooperative member families.
+For many years, Clinton County Electric Cooperative, Inc. has granted scholarships to students whose parent(s) or legal guardian(s) are members of the cooperative and whose primary residence is served by Clinton County Electric Cooperative.
 We are proud to announce that we will again carry on the tradition by proudly sponsoring fourteen – $500 scholarships, totaling $7,000 this spring to benefit students from our service territory.
 Two – $500 scholarships will be awarded to two students at each of these seven area schools: Carlyle High School, Central High School, Christ Our Rock Lutheran High School, Mater Dei Catholic High School, Mascoutah High School, Wesclin High School and Kaskaskia College.
 The Scholarships are awarded based upon criteria set forth by the school they are attending.
 Please contact the guidance department at the schools mentioned above for an application and more details.